Database schema 300

 Note

-For a complete and detailed overview of the changes in the settings tables, see <other/db_schema_300_settings.xlsx>`_
+For a complete and detailed overview of the changes in each of the tables and columns, see the Migration guide spreadsheet

-The settings that were grouped in the global settings table are split up into several tables that are consistent with (i) the grouping in the API, and (ii) the distinctions between settings required to generate the 3Di model and settings required to generate a simulation template.
+• The settings that were grouped in the global settings table are split up into several tables that are consistent with (i) the grouping in the API, and (ii) the distinctions between settings that are required to generate a 3Di model vs. the settings that are required to generate a simulation template.
 The contents of the global settings table can now be found in:

 • Model settings: contains settings that are used when generating a 3Di model.
-A further categorisation within this table (which will be reflected in the attribute forms) is:
+A further categorisation within this table (which will be reflected in the attribute forms) General model settings, Computational grid, Subgrid, Processes, Other

 • Physical settings: same as in the API, currently contains only advection-related parameters